terrellt/ndlib.github.io/_posts/2015-12-16-modes-of-development.md

 ### Refining How a Test Reads

 * **Goal:** Create a document that can be used as a reference point into the system
 * **Method:** Write the tests for clarity and expressiveness.
 Convey meaning and how things are assembled.
-In my experience this focusing on legible and digestable tests is stronger than any README documentation.
+In my experience this focusing on legible and digestible tests is stronger than any README documentation.
 * **Caveat:** Documentation lies.
 Consider documentation that can assert it is correct.
 That documentation is an automated test.

 ### Documentation